-Spondylosis is a type of arthritis that happens when discs and joints degenerate, when bone spurs grow on the vertebrae, or both.
+Spondylosis is a type of arthritis that occurs when discs and joints degenerate, when bone spurs grow on the vertebrae, or both.
 These changes can impair the spine’s movement and affect the nerves and other functions.

-According to the American Academy of Orthopaedic Surgeons, more than 85 percent of people older than 60 have cervical spondylosis.
+According to the American Academy of Orthopaedic Surgeons, more than 85% of people over 60 years old have cervical spondylosis.